wireapp/wire-server/docs/src/developer/reference/user/activation.md

 The same `POST /activate/send` endpoint can be used to re-request an activation code.
 Please use this ability sparingly!
 To avoid unnecessary activation code requests, users should be warned that it might take up to a few minutes for an email or text message to arrive.

-### Activating an existing account {#RefActivationSubmit}
+### Activating an existing account
+(RefActivationSubmit)=

-If the account [has not been activated during verification](registration.md#RefRegistrationNoPreverification), it can be activated afterwards by submitting an activation code to `POST /activate`.
+If the account [has not been activated during verification](RefRegistrationNoPreverification), it can be activated afterwards by submitting an activation code to `POST /activate`.
 Sample request and response:

 ```
 POST /activate